PicNet/Centazio/src/readme.md

     causes this
 - review all code comments
 - look at the concept of an entitiy tracker where we can query for 1 entity (using coreid) and track everything that has happened to it
-- checksums everywhere now, need to have naming conventions to clarify which checksum we are after.
-Perhaps strongly typed strings?

-- replace custom container records with named tuples
-- Add extension methods to simulate covariance between all our types and tuples

 - clean up interfaces and types, have stuff everywhere
-- add unit test to check consistent variable naming:
-  - ICoreEntity: corent
-  - ISystemEntity: sysent
-  - Etc

 - set up azure devops testing pipeline (agent is ready)
 - self-hosted runner